 A single SENTINEL-1 satellite is potentially able to map the global landmasses in the Interferometric Wide swath mode once every 12 days, in a single pass (ascending or descending).
 The two-satellite constellation offers a 6 day exact repeat cycle at the equator.
 Since the orbit track spacing varies with latitude, the revisit rate is significantly greater at higher latitudes than at the equator.

-Figure 1: Revisit Frequency for S-1A and S-1B in Days per Revisit
+Figure 1: Revisit time for S-1A and S-1B in Days per Revisit

 Conflict-free operations, enabled by a main operational mode over land, allow exploitation of every data-take and creation of a consistent long term data archive for applications requiring long time series.